Maryport: Economy

 The economy of the area and the emergence of the industrial capacity of the town itself developed largely because of mining and sea trade, but these industries have since declined and the town now relies on tourism as the basis of its economy.
-There is an aquarium, a maritime museum and a Roman museum.
+There is an aquarium, Maryport Maritime Museum (housed in a former pub on the harbour, and established as a museum in 1975) and a Roman museum.
 The last houses numerous Roman artefacts, most notably a series of altars to Jupiter Optimus Maximus, which were excavated in the vicinity of the Roman fort.
 In July 2008, a new tourism venue, the Wave Centre, opened its doors.
 The Wave Centre is a theatre and conference facility, an interactive heritage exhibition on the local history of Maryport, the Tourist Information Centre for Maryport and a gift shop and bistro.

 The town has two industrial estates, the Glasson Industrial Estate and the Solway Industrial Estate, which are home to many small local businesses.
 It was formerly home to a factory belonging to the Bata company which closed in the early 1980s.

+Demography

+The population in 1841 was 5,311.
+At the 2021 census, the population of the parish was 10,865, and the population of the built up area was 8,525.
+The population of the parish in 2011 had been 11,262.